niklasl/owlery/README.md

 * No negative rules are implemented.
 * Rules involving lists are currently capped at a few (~7) member items.

+## Implementation

+### OWL 2 Rule Logic

+The `owl.ru` update query inserts triples entailed by pattern matching.
+It implements (most of) the [OWL RL rules](https://www.w3.org/TR/owl2-profiles/#Reasoning_in_OWL_2_RL_and_RDF_Graphs_using_Rules), and additionally supports `owl:hasSelf` (for rolification).

+### Generalized RDF

+An update query, `generalize.ru`, is also defined for "generalizing" RDF.
+This makes non-serializable entailments possible to work with, such as blank node predicates or literal subjects.
+It inserts `owl:sameAs` relations, mapping IRIs to blank nodes, and blank nodes to literals.
+For triple terms, see the following section.

+### RDF 1.2 Triple Terms

+Another update query, `classicize.ru`, maps triple terms via `rdf:reifies` to blank node `rdf:Statement` "companion tokens".

 ## Run

 You need an RDF graph implementation with SPARQL support.
 Then: